 How do I pay in/withdraw money?

 Withdrawals can be made directly at your local credit union office, by cashing a cheque at a post office, or, with some of the larger unions, with a debit card from an ordinary high street cash machine.
+The larger credit unions now allow online withdrawals to a specified account.

 Any other benefits?